sklasfeld/nf-core-genomicvista/README.md

 **nf-core/genomicvista** is a bioinformatics pipeline that processes raw GTEx expression data into a structured analytical object for demographic-stratified target discovery through integration of metadata (sex and age).
 It takes a samplesheet as input with urls or files paths to the following:

+* Annotation GTF: Gene annotation file (GTF format)

-* GTEx expression data (TPM values)
+* Expression Matrix: GTEx expression data (TPM values)

 * Sample attributes

-  - subject information

-  - tissue information
+  - tissue attributes

-* Gene annotation file (GTF format)
+  - subject attributes

 <!-- TODO nf-core: Include a figure that guides the user through the major workflow steps.
 Many nf-core
      workflows use the "tube map" design for that.
 See https://nf-co.re/docs/guidelines/graphic_design/workflow_diagrams#examples for examples.   -->